christc4/web/sites/avsbq.org/how/rsi.md

 # How to avoid RSI

-todo

-*Last update: 2024/08/27*
+*Last update: 2024/09/02*

+_"Scrimping on pennies will cost you pounds in the long run"_

+## The feeling itself

-RSI for me feels like if someone cleanly sliced of my wrist but the only thing holding it together is the blood coagulating, henceforth any typing movements or calisthenics can be unbearable
+RSI for me feels like if someone cleanly sliced of my wrist but the only thing holding it together is the blood coagulating, henceforth any typing movements or God-forbid calisthenics during a rsi flare can be extraordinarily painful

 ## Avoid repetitive movements

-If you're trade is photo/video editing/programming look into how the pro's minimise repetitive keystrokes
+If you're trade is photo/video editing/programming look into how the pro's minimise repetitive keystrokes.

+Having said that, you'll probably be herded into using a sequence of key-presses i.e. "Ctrl + ..." or even "C-Shift + ...".

+As I said in the beginning, scrimping on pennies isn't good, get a macro pad and program it for said repetitive tasks.

 ## Total abstinence isn't the best